Editor's Note: This post was originally published April 2013 and has recently been updated and revised for accuracy and comprehensiveness.

 The mind plays a significant role in whether we are aging faster or slower, and we can use the mind to help us accelerate or decelerate the process.
 Happier people are quite simply younger looking people.
 The more you hold hope, optimism, and joy at the top of your list of priorities, the younger your face will appear.
 Moreover, happier people live longer often with fewer health problems like heart disease, high blood pressure, and even aching joints and bones.

-Perpetual anger and distress can form permanently on the face in the form of fine lines and deep wrinkles.
+Perpetual anger and distress can form permanently on the face in the form of fine lines and deep wrinkles, two sure signs of premature aging.
 When the face expresses chronic sad or angry emotions, the constant scowling can turn into wrinkles formed by muscle memory.

 A happier face is devoid of wrinkled eyebrows and scowl marks because the muscles have spent more time in a relaxed state.
 This doesn’t mean that one bad day will give you a face full of wrinkles, but how your face carries your expression more than 50% of the time can determine how prematurely you form wrinkles, where, and how deeply.